 The FST is designed to perform repeat Quick Screen Tests while in the Road Block Testing Mode.
-After the result is displayed the instrument will go into a low power mode for two minutes.
-This mode is indicated by a dash slowly moving across the top of the display.
-Once in the low power mode there are three possible events that can change the instrument's mode of operation:
+After the result is displayed the instrument will go into a low power mode.
+Backlight turns off after 5 seconds, and results are displayed for 15 seconds.

+Once in the low power mode there are a few events that can occur: